NOAA-EMC/UPP/docs/InputsOutputs.rst

 A default control file, :bolditalic:`postxconfig-NT.txt`, is provided and read by the UPP.
-For users wishing to customize the control file to add or remove fields and/or levels, they may do so by modifying the :bolditalic:`postcntrl.xml` and then remaking the text file as described in the later section :ref:`Creating the Flat Text File`.
+For users wishing to customize the control file to add or remove fields and/or levels, they may do so by modifying the :bolditalic:`postcntrl.xml` and then remaking the text file as described in the later section :ref:`create_txt_file`.

 ..
 Note::
    The control file names :bolditalic:`postxconfig-NT.txt` and :bolditalic:`postcntrl.xml` are generic names and are different depending on the application used.

-The tables below list all fields that are included in the control files for the various UFS applications.
-All fields in the tables may not be present in your output depending on whether the field dependencies are available in your model output.

-UFS MRW Table (GFS model)
- - :doc:`MRW_GFSPRS_table`

-UFS SRW Tables (LAM - Limited Area Model)
- - :doc:`SRW_BGDAWP_table`
- - :doc:`SRW_BGRD3D_table`
+Control files for various operational models are located in the :bolditalic:`UPP/parm` directory.

 Controlling which variables the UPP outputs
 -------------------------------------------